MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Remote_Requirements.md

 To configure PowerShell to receive remote commands:

-1. Start PowerShell with the "Run as administrator" option.
+1. Start PowerShell with the **Run as administrator** option.
-2. At the command prompt, type: `Enable-PSRemoting`
+1. At the command prompt, type: `Enable-PSRemoting`

 To verify that remoting is configured correctly, run a test command such as the following command, which creates a remote session on the local computer.